crthai/jogo-da-velha-js/README.md

 # Tic Tac Toe
 ## Description
-The game has local multiplayer support, its also possible to play against AI.A JS class development.
+The game has local multiplayer support, its also possible to play against AI.
+A JS class development.

 ## Game Screen